Voyz/ibeam/README.md

 1. Generate the `cacert.jks` and `cacert.pem` certificates.
 1. Alter the `conf.yaml`.
-1. Provide these three files to IBeam using the Inputs Directory.
+1. Provide these three files to IBeam using the Inputs Directory before startup.

 Please see [CERTIFICATES_GUIDE](CERTIFICATES_GUIDE.md) to learn how to enable custom certificates.